AxOS-project/docs/src/content/docs/get-started/post.md

 Sleex has a graphical configuration app.
 You can access it by clicking on the **Settings** icon in the right panel, by pressing **Super + I** or by searching for **Settings** in the app menu.

-> Note that some elements of the app (such as the wallpaper) are not working because it uses the GNOME library.
-It will be fixed in the future.

 ### On Theom

 Theom has a graphical configuration app.
 You can open it by searching for **theom-settings** application in the application launcher.
 The application launcher can be opened by pressing **Super + D**.